-Point the camera facing down when changing lenses; gravity is on your side helping preventing dust from going inside your camera.
+Point the camera facing down when changing lenses; gravity is on your side helping to prevent dust from going inside your camera.

 Keep your camera bag clean.
-With all the other precautions you are taking, do you want to keep placing you camera, lenses and accessories in a dusty or dirty camera bag.
+With all the other precautions you are taking, do you want to keep placing your camera, lenses, and accessories in a dusty or dirty camera bag.

 Resulting dust on an image to related dust on the sensor:

 Below is an example of dust accumulated on a sensor after photographing in Monument Valley, AZ for three days under some very unfriendly digital camera conditions.
 This desert type area was full of dry dusty dirt roads and sand dunes under windy conditions.
 I was very surprised at the amount of dust that built up so quickly with some of it showing up on my images.

 On the left is an image from Monument Valley showing sensor dust matching to the sensor image on the right.
 This image was taken with an aperture of f16 which would show dust more than an image taken using a larger aperture such as f8.

 In this extreme example, the dust does show in the busy areas of the image such as the rock wall or tree, but to a lesser extent.
 With a more reasonable smaller amount of dust on your sensor, you probably would not be able to see the dust on the busy areas unless you compare side by side with your dust image.

 Dust on the sensor before cleaning (left) and after cleaning (right)

 How to check if your camera has dust on the sensor: